TylerSw1ft/Helpful-computer-wiki/Useful-Links.md

     * I couldn't get 3rd party services to start reliably at boot.
 I wound up having to use an `@reboot` crontab entry as a workaround, but of course that doesn't help if the service crashes
     * I couldn't get NFS shares to mount reliably at boot, even with an `@reboot` crontab entry, or to mount at all otherwise at times
 * FuryBSD is a major PITA to set up
+* Instant Workstation for FreeBSD is unreliable (on legacy hardware)

 # Btrfs